 Eligibility and Exemption

 SIT selects candidates for this programme using an aptitude-based approach that considers passion and suitability for the profession, academic achievement and co-curricular involvement.
-Short-listed candidates will be invited for Multiple Mini Interviews, consisting of different stations which assess different important attributes such as communication skills.
+Shortlisted candidates will be invited for the Multiple Mini Interviews (MMI), scheduled between 1 April 2024 to 19 April 2024.
+The MMI consists of different stations which assess various important skills and attributes, such as communication, problem solving, critical thinking, and teamwork, which are crucial for success in the undergraduate Allied Health programmes at SIT.

 Listed below are the relevant admission criteria:

-Obtained a good pass in two of the following H2 subjects: Biology, Chemistry, Physics and Mathematics, and also offer General Paper or Knowledge & Inquiry in the same sitting while satisfying Mother Tongue requirements.
+Obtained a good pass in two H2/HL subjects (Biology, Chemistry, Physics, Sports, Exercise and Health Science, and Mathematics), and also offer General Paper or Knowledge & Inquiry in the same sitting while satisfying Mother Tongue requirements.

 - Completed a relevant local polytechnic Diploma; and/or